 According to OneRec "nearly two thirds of the UK workforce want to change their career paths".
 To put that into perspective, that’s approximately 16 million workers in the UK!
 When you consider the fact that most of us will spend the best part of 50 years working, it's easy to see how we can burn out within our current industries and look to take on more exciting work elsewhere.

-If you've reached the stage where you've decide that your skills and interests would be better suited elsewhere, or you want to completely move from the career you’re currently in and start something in a new and exciting industry, don't worry!
+If you've reached the stage where you've decided that your skills and interests would be better suited elsewhere, or you want to completely move from the career you’re currently in and start something in a new and exciting industry, don't worry!
 Clearly, you're not alone!

 There are typically three types of employees when it comes to careers: